SnoUweR/iTunes-SVKS/README.md

 1. Fix most bugs
 2. Engage in the development other programmers
-3. Write unit-tests to iTunes SVKS
+3. Add the ability to input CAPTCHAs, if required

 ### Uses: